-At June 30, 2019, the District had an accrued balance due to PSERS, including contributions related to pension and OPEB of \$4,001,710.
-This amount represents the District's contractually obligated contributions for wages earned in April 2019 through June 2019.
-The balance was paid in September 2019.
+At June 30, 2020, the District had an accrued balance due to PSERS, including contributions related to pension and OPEB of \$4,324,184.
+This amount represents the District's contractually obligated contributions for wages earned in April 2020 through June 2020.